-- 1. As of 31 December 2022, the Group's wealth management products were issued by listed commercial banks in China, all of which were principal-protected deposits at floating rate.
+- 1. As of 31 December 2023, the Group's wealth management products were issued by listed commercial banks in China, all of which were principal-protected deposits at floating rate.
 During the respective investment period of wealth management products, the Company shall not terminate any relevant subscription agreements, redeem or withdraw principal before the respective maturity dates of financial products of the commercial banks.
 The commercial banks also have no right to terminate any subscription agreements. - 2.
-As of 31 December 2022, the wealth management products of the Group that have met the disclosable transaction requirements under the Listing Rules were disclosed in relevant announcements.
-None of the remaining wealth management products had a fair value accounting for 5% or more of the Group's total assets. - 3.
-As of 31 December 2022, the Group's limited partnership investments were investments in three venture capital partnerships as a limited partner, and the fair value of the investments did not exceed 5% of the Group's total assets. - 4.
-As of 31 December 2022, the Group's stock investments were all stock investments with an active stock market, and the fair value of stock investments did not exceed 5% or more of the Group's total assets. - 5.
-As of 31 December 2022, the Group's financial assets measured at fair value through profit or loss were equity investments in unlisted companies.
-The fair value of such investments did not exceed 5% or more of the Group's total assets. - 6.
-The Company has formulated standardized capital and investment management policies to monitor and control potential risks related to investment activities.
+As of 31 December 2023, the wealth management products of the Group that have met the disclosable transaction requirements at the time of purchase under the Listing Rules were disclosed in relevant announcements.
+None of the remaining wealth management products had a fair value accounting for 5% or more of the Group's total assets;

+Each of the following outstanding wealth management products had a percentage of over 5% to the Group's total assets as of 31 December 2023:

+3. As of 31 December 2023, the Group's limited partnership investments were investments in five venture capital partnerships as a limited partner, with fair value at the time of investment not exceeding 5% of the Group's total assets;

+As of 31 December 2023, the said five venture capital partnerships exceeded 5% or more of the Group's total assets:

+- 4. As of 31 December 2023, the Group's stock investments were all stock investments with an active stock market, and the fair value of stock investments did not exceed 5% or more of the Group's total assets. - 5.
+As of 31 December 2023, the Group's investments in monetary funds referred to low-risk products in the securities investment funds, the fair value of which did not exceed 5% or more of the Group's total assets.

+6. The Company has formulated standardized capital and investment management policies to monitor and control potential risks related to investment activities.
 When considering whether to invest and what kind of products to invest in, the management will consider, among other things, the risk level, investment return, liquidity and maturity of the relevant wealth management products on a case-by-case basis.
 Our investment portfolio and policies are regularly reviewed by our Directors and management team.